02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 2. Assess Risk Levels

-Categorize AI usage according to the risk levels defined in the draft law:
+Classify the AI you use according to the risk levels defined in the draft law:

-• High-risk AI? — e.g., AI for credit decisions, employee screening, medical diagnosis
+• High-risk AI? — e.g., AI making decisions on loans, employee selection, medical diagnosis

-• General-risk AI? — e.g., general-purpose Chatbots, product recommendations, report analysis
+• General AI? — e.g., Chatbots answering general questions, product recommendations, report analysis

-Create an AI Governance framework within your organization, including:
+Build an AI Governance framework within the organization covering:

-• AI usage policy — define who can use AI, for what purposes, and within what boundaries
+• AI Usage Policy — define who can use AI, for what, and within what limits

-• Review processes — verify that AI operates correctly, without bias or rights violations
+• Review processes — verify that AI functions correctly, without bias, and without rights violations

-• Risk management — assess and manage risks from AI usage
+• Risk management — assess and manage risks from AI use

-• Issue reporting channels — enable employees and users to report anomalies
+• Incident reporting channel — allow employees and users to report anomalies

 4. Prepare Your Data Systems

-AI requires quality data — and the law requires that data used to train AI must be auditable.
-Organizations should:
+AI requires quality data — and the law requires that the data used to train AI can be audited.
+Organizations should therefore:

-• Organize data systematically — scattered data across multiple Excel files is hard to audit.
-ERP systems consolidate data into a single database
+• Organize data systematically — data scattered across multiple Excel files is difficult to audit; an ERP system consolidates everything into a single source

-• Maintain audit trails — record who accessed, modified, or used data and when (critical under 2FA and data security requirements)
+• Maintain an Audit Trail — record who accessed, modified, or used data and when (critical under 2FA and data security requirements)

 • Comply with PDPA — ensure data used with AI has proper consent and is stored correctly